kurkovnick/Cypress-Tests/README.md

-# Python Automation Scripts
+# Cypress Automation Scripts

-Included are my automation scripts in Python using Selenium Webdriver
+Included are my automation scripts in JS using Webdriver